freedomofkeima/messenger-maid-chan/README.md

 <img src="https://freedomofkeima.com/images/maid-chan/japanese_subscribe.png" width="350">
 - `update name`: By default, Maid-chan will call you with `onii-chan`
 <img src="https://freedomofkeima.com/images/maid-chan/name.png" width="350">
-- [In Progress] `subscribe rss`: You could add an RSS feed with its pattern and let Maid-chan notify you when there is an update
+- [Experimental] `subscribe rss`: You could add an RSS feed with its pattern and let Maid-chan notify you when there is an update
-- [In Progress] `unsubscribe rss`: You could remove one of your RSS feed subscription each time you call this command
+- [Experimental] `unsubscribe rss`: You could remove one of your RSS feed subscription each time you call this command
 - `show profile`: Do you want to know what Maid-chan knows about you?
 Then, you could use this command!